 Foxx also has a thriving career in music.
 In 2006, he launched his own satellite radio channel, called “The Foxxhole.”
 His J Records debut, “Unpredictable,” released in December 2005, was nominated for three Grammy Awards, eight Billboard Music Awards, one Soul Train Music Award and two American Music Awards, for which he won Favorite Male Artist.
 Foxx received three Grammy nominations, including Best R&B Album, for his Platinum-selling “Intuition,” which debuted at No. 3 on the Billboard 200 chart in December 2008.
 In 2010, Foxx won a Grammy for his record-breaking smash hit “Blame It.”

-Foxx is very close with his sister, DeOndra, who happens to have Down syndrome.
-The dynamic duo has been longtime GLOBAL supporters, both being Quincy Jones Exceptional Advocacy Award recipients.
-Don’t miss this pair modeling and entertaining at GLOBAL’s Be Beautiful Be Yourself Fashion Show.
+Foxx was very close with his sister, DeOndra Dixon, who happened to have Down syndrome.
+The dynamic duo have been longtime GLOBAL supporters, both being Quincy Jones Exceptional Advocacy Award recipients.
+To learn more about DeOndra’s incredible legacy, please see our loving tribute in the program.